Colleges of Durham University: College architecture

 The colleges built on Elvet Hill each have their own distinctive architecture.
 The first college built in the area, St Mary's in 1952, was designed by Vincent Harris and has been described as both neo-Georgian and domestic-classical.
 It set a "colleges-in-a-green-landscape" tone that was followed by the other hill colleges, even while their architectural styles varied widely.
 The next, Grey College (1959) was designed by T. Worthington of Thomas Worthington and Sons.
 It was built of brick in a domestic Georgian style, and has been called the most architecturally disappointing of the post-war colleges, looking like "a mature suburban housing estate".
-After this, the remainder of the post-war colleges were built in a variety of modernist styles.
+After this, the remainder of the postwar colleges were built in a variety of modernist styles.

 The architect for the concrete St Aidan's College was Sir Basil Spence; the original design called for the brutalist dining hall to be balanced by a chapel, but this was never built.
 Van Mildert College by Middleton, Fletcher and Partners follows a "conventional modern idiom" with a formal layout around the lake, serrated blocks and cloistered walks.
 Collingwood College was designed in a functionalist style in brown brick by Sir Richard Sheppard, and shows similarities to his more famous work at Churchill College, Cambridge, but with less ambition and expense.
 Another, very different, example of functionalist architecture is found at Trevelyan College, where its hexagonal forms, designed by Stillman and Eastwick-Field, won a Civic Trust Award in 1968.

+Away from the hill, Hild Bede has a variety of different architectural styles on the Leazes Road site.
+These include the neo Tudor buildings of Bede College, originally built in 1838, and the former model school, the gothic revival St Hild building from 1858, and the grade II listed art deco Chapel of the Venerable Bede from 1939 by Seely & Paget.
+Rushford Court, the former County Hospital, is also neo Tudor, built in 1850 to resemble an Elizabethan house.

-List of Colleges
+List of colleges

-Since 2018 when university teaching at the university's campus in Stockton-on-Tees finished, all colleges have been located in Durham City.
+Since 2018, when university teaching at the university's campus in Stockton-on-Tees finished, all colleges have been located in Durham city.

 The student numbers in the table below are up to date for the 2010/11 year.